 About Citing Sources

-- direct quotations must always be placed in quotation marks
+- Direct quotes must always be placed in quotation marks.

-- follow the assigned or preferred styles to determine the exact placement author, title, publisher, date, etc.
+- Always follow the assigned/preferred citation style for your project in order to determine the exact placement of author, title, publisher, etc.

 A. The two styles most commonly used are SBL and Chicago style.
 It is important to note that SBL style suggests that users check the Chicago Manual if a question is not specifically answered in the SBL Handbook.